The Champlain Canal

 Erected by New York State Canals.

 Location.
 43° 33.128′ N, 73° 24.16′ W. Marker is in Whitehall, New York, in Washington County.
 Marker is on Skenesborough Drive, on the right when traveling north.
+Marker is near the entrance to the waterfront amphitheater.
 Touch for map.
-Marker is near the entrance to the waterfront amphitheater.
 Marker is in this post office area: Whitehall NY 12887, United States of America.
+Touch for directions.

 Also see . . .